About Gloves

 Shakespeare’s father was a tanner and glove maker.
 If you go to Stratford and visit his house you can see where he worked and it has been recreated as it used to look.
 On the tanning side he was called a “white tawer” indicating that he used an alum tannage on his local skins, mostly deer.
 It is not surprising therefore that there are many references to gloves in Shakespeare’s writings.

 These references mostly relate to less ornate and more utilitarian gloves and in the 17th and 18th centuries gloves became part of everyday wear and were used for war, work, fashion, special occasions, and for all normal business and formal wear.
 Many types from a huge variety of raw materials were in regular use.
 Specialist glove shops were common throughout Europe.
 Sadly to day they are only to be found in Italy, Germany and Austria.
+In the UK one remains in Burlington Mall in London.

 In the 19th century gloves were especially fashionable, as we see from the quote at the start from the Count D’Orsay.
 There was actually a “club of the fringed glove” in the time of the Beau Brummel dandies.